HafizMuneebAhmad/agent/README.md

 - Employee Profiles: Arsalan Khan, Zainab Fatima, Hamza Ali (all completely fictional names and credentials).
 - Files: Synthetic engineering guides, workload insights, and training summaries located in the `data/` folder.

 ---
+## Student Journey

+I developed Nexus Learning Orchestrator as a university student participating in the Microsoft Agents League Hackathon.
+Using Azure for Students and the GitHub Student Developer Pack, I set out to explore how production-grade reasoning agents could solve real-world enterprise challenges.

+This project pushed me to learn multi-agent orchestration, reasoning workflows, grounded responses, evaluation strategies, and user-centered design.
+It represents not only a technical solution, but also my growth as a student engineer building with limited resources and a strong desire to learn.
+---

 ## ⚙️ Setup & Local Running